 - Can you make German Pot Roast on the stovetop?
 Yes absolutely!
-You can make it in a stock pot on the stove or in the oven.
-On the stove you will cook it for 2-3 hours on a slow braise.
+You can make it in a stockpot on the stove or in the oven.
+On the stove, you will cook it for 2-3 hours on a slow braise.
 Slight bubbles should come up, but not a rolling boil.
-You follow the recipe up until placing it into the crock pot.
-You’ll have to stir it occasionally and watch to make sure it isnt getting too hot.
-You need to slowly cook it so the meat has time to breakdown and become tender.
+You follow the recipe up until placing it into the crockpot.
+You’ll have to stir it occasionally and watch to make sure it isn’t getting too hot.
+You need to slow cook it so the meat has time to breakdown and become tender.

 - Can you make the Sauerbraten recipe in the oven?
 Yes, cook it in a stockpot at 350° for 2 -3 hours.
 Leave the lid on in the oven.
 Stir every 30 minutes to make sure the broth isn’t evaporating.

 - Can you make Sauerbraten in an instant pot instead of a slow cooker?
-Yes, if you want to do that I suggest you use this tried and try method from Lemon Blossoms Blog here.
+Yes, if you want to do that I suggest you use this tried and try method from Lemon Blossoms.